-This pocket-sized devotional manual is “a shortened version in modern English of a fourteenth century classic,” written by an unknown monk.
-As with its companion publication, A Guide to True Peace, or: The Excellency of Inward and Spiritual Prayer, The Cloud of Unknowing was published in association with Pendle Hill by Harper & Brothers (New York and London).
+This pocket-sized manual is “a shortened version in modern English of a fourteenth century devotional classic arranged for modern use.”
+It was originally written by an unknown monk.
+As with its companion publications, A Guide to True Peace, or: The Excellency of Inward and Spiritual Prayer and A Method of Prayer, The Cloud of Unknowing was published in association with Pendle Hill by Harper & Brothers (New York and London).

 From the foreword:

 “‘The Cloud of Unknowing’ was one of the most penetrating and profound, yet also one of the simplest of the many books of devotion produced in that greatest century of Christian mysticism, the fourteenth.
 [This] interpretation […] was written at Pendle Hill by a student member of the community who, like the author interpreted, prefers to remain anonymous.
 It is published in the hope that it will introduce others as it has already introduced Pendle Hill to a great devotional classic.
 We are happy to be associated in the publication with Harper & Brothers, who have already performed an important service by bringing literature of this kind to the attention and within reach of the public.” —Howard H. Brinton